Israeli Jews | International Freedom Coalition

 Expulsion of Jewish Communities from Arab Countries

-~5,000 Jews remain in all Arab countries combined today (est.)
+Jews remaining in all Arab countries combined today (est.)

 07